thrackle-io/rules-engine/docs/userGuides/deployment/CREATE-NFT-RULES.md

 1. Ensure the [environment variables][environment-url] are set correctly.
 2. Create a token specific rule:
-    -  Get the rule creation function from the [Token Specific Rule Directory][tokenSpecificRuleDirectory-url] and invoke it on the Rule Storage Diamond sending in the required parameters.
+    -  Get the rule creation function from the [Token Specific Rule Directory][tokenSpecificRuleDirectory-url] and invoke it on the Rule Processor Diamond sending in the required parameters.
 NOTE: Each rule requires a different parameter set.
-For local deployments, the Rule Storage Diamond address can be found in previous steps, otherwise consult the [Deployment Directory][deploymentDirectory-url].
+For local deployments, the Rule Processor Diamond address can be found in previous steps, otherwise consult the [Deployment Directory][deploymentDirectory-url].
         -  This will return a ruleId, please take note of this value.
 3. Apply the token specific rule to the application
     -  Get the rule application function from the [Token Specific Rule Directory][tokenSpecificRuleDirectory-url] and invoke it on the ERC721Handler created in previous steps.